How to Travel to Tibet From Australia?

 Many Australian tourists visit Tibet every year to experience its unique religious and cultural heritage.
 There are no direct flights from Australia to Tibet, however, and from down under, you only have two viable routes to reach Tibet: the first one is via mainland China and the second one is via Kathmandu, Nepal.

-Before you fly to China from Australia, you have to get a Chinese entry visa.
+Before you fly to China from Australia, you have to get a China visa.
 Usually, the Chinese Embassy and Consulate General in Australia don’t accept the application directly.
 You need to submit the visa application online first then go to the relevant CVAS (Chinese Visa Application Service Center) in Canberra, Sydney, Melbourne, Perth or Brisbane.
 It's easy to get a China entry visa if you are not a journalist or a government official.
 You can use your return flight tickets and hotel reservations in China to get the visa.
-By the way, do not mention your trip to Tibet, otherwise, your application may get rejected by the China Embassy.
+By the way, do not mention your trip to Tibet; otherwise, your application may get rejected by the Chinese Embassy.

 Foreigners can't visit Tibet without a Tibet entry permit.
 So you should find a reputable Lhasa-based travel agency on the internet, and they will help you to get your Tibet permit after you book your Tibet tour with them.